 Wild Turkey Feather Wreath Tutorial

-It may still be winter, but that means spring turkey season is right around the corner.
-If you’re like me, you’re already starting to prep—and that includes figuring out what to do with your turkey.
 As a hunter, one of my goals is to use as much of my harvested animal as possible.
-This not only includes eating the meat, but also the antlers, hide, feathers, etc., depending on the animal.
+This not only includes eating the meat but also using the antlers, hide, feathers, etc., if possible.

 What you’ll need: